SungHoHong2/Ceph-Experiment/Experiments/FAST_new_design/9_fuse.md

 - [ ] User direct-io *having trouble with configuring ssd*
 - [ ] use HDD in client
 - [ ] `send data 4kb per message`
+    - it seems that l2fwd works when I change the packet size in the rte_mempool -

 **Jumbo Frames**
 https://software.intel.com/en-us/articles/jumbo-frames-in-open-vswitch-with-dpdk